 - Alice Ganzel examines emotional factors in decision making in adolescents.

 - Melinda Green founded the Cornell College Eating Disorder and Body Dissatisfaction Research Laboratory.
 She studies biological, psychological, and sociocultural predictors of eating disturbance.
 The research team has published many manuscripts in peer-reviewed journals and presents annually at national conferences.

-Research at collaborating institutions
+Research opportunities at collaborating institutions

-Through special arrangements, Cornell Psychology students have recently worked with a number of research programs at other institutions, including:
+Through special arrangements, Cornell psychology students have recently worked with a number of research programs at other institutions, including:

 - Department of Cognition and Information Sciences, Chiba University (Japan)

 - Huntington’s Disease Center for Excellence, University of Iowa

 Each year, Cornell students present the results of their research at the Cornell Student Symposium.
 Psychology students have also presented their research at regional or national meetings of professional organizations, such as the American Psychological Association.